 Setup in Azure

-To connect your parser using OAuth 2.0 in BMS you will have set up the PSA App in your Azure Portal.
+To connect your parser using OAuth 2.0 in Service Desk you will have set up the VSA App in your Azure Portal.
 Login to https://portal.azure.com using your global administrator credentials.

 Refer to the below steps/screenshots to register the app.